brandonapol/ct-docs/Readme.md

   - Create a github repository
   - Request Access to the Google Sheet
-  - Add your Topic and github link to the Google Sheet
+  - Add your Topic and GitHub link to the Google Sheet

   We are activily developing a main site for this project.
 Please star this repo to keep up-to-date on the build!